awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 ## Reset a password on a managed instance<a name="managed-instance-reset-a-password"></a>

-You can reset a password on a Systems Manager managed instance using the AWS Systems Manager **Fleet Manager** console or the AWS Command Line Interface \(AWS CLI\)\.
+You can reset a password on a Systems Manager managed instance using the Systems Manager **Fleet Manager** console or the AWS Command Line Interface \(AWS CLI\)\.

 **To change the password on a managed instance \(console\)**